 This device has only been available for a year or so and there are only a small handful of reviews available.
 The majority of these are user submitted testimonials that are posted on the main page of their website.
 The people who have tried it give the device glowing reviews claiming that they had the best night sleep ever with absolutely no snoring.
 There are a few reviewers who claim that this device closely rivals some of the more popular units that have been around for several years now.

 Other reviews claim that the product does actually work but can cause dry mouth as a concentrated jet of air moves through the narrow hole, drying out the throat.
-In addition, some complain of a distinct whistle sound coming from the mouthpiece.
+In addition, some complaint of a distinct whistle sound coming from the mouthpiece.

 Other than these two issues, all else seems to check out okay with no major complains or problems.